critcola/discourse-post-abbreviations/README.md

 # Discourse Post Abbreviations

-This plugin for Discourse, customized for Crit Cola, wraps `<abbr>` HTML tags around some well known acronyms and abbreviations in posts, improving UX and SEO.
+This plugin for Discourse, customized for Crit Cola, wraps `<abbr>` HTML tags around a curated list of well known acronyms and abbreviations in posts, improving UX and SEO.

 ## Demo